1. When did the damage to the Sea wall at Langstone occur?

 14. What is the risk of flooding behind this section of failing walls?

-Flood risk mapping from river and the sea can be view on the government website: Flood Risk Maps for Rivers and Sea in England - December 2019 (arcgis.com) this predicts that without the defences the field and Mill Pond is at risk of tidal flooding.
+Flood risk mapping for river and the sea can be viewed on the government website: Flood Risk Maps for Rivers and Sea in England - December 2019 (arcgis.com) this predicts that without the defences the field and Mill Pond are at risk of tidal flooding.
 The depth and extent of flooding is dependant of the severity of the flooding event.

 15. What will happen to the public footpath in the short term?